-Mandatory diagnostic studies when making a diagnosis of tuberculosis are: microbiological studies, including the study of two samples of diagnostic material using fluorescent microscopy, a cultural method (on liquid and solid media), molecular genetic testing for the presence of DNA markers of Mycobacterium tuberculosis and mutations of resistance to anti-tuberculosis drugs, at least to rifampicin .
-When detecting resistance to rifampicin, it is necessary to study mutations associated with resistance to reserve drugs, at least to fluoroquinolones .
+Mandatory diagnostic studies when making a diagnosis of tuberculosis are: microbiological studies, including the study of two samples of diagnostic material using fluorescent microscopy, a cultural method (on liquid and solid media), molecular genetic testing for the presence of DNA markers of Mycobacterium tuberculosis and mutations of resistance to anti-tuberculosis drugs, at least to rifampicin.
+When detecting resistance to rifampicin, it is necessary to study mutations associated with resistance to reserve drugs, at least to fluoroquinolones.
 When obtaining MBT growth, carrying out species identification of the isolated cultures and determining the sensitivity of MBT to anti-tuberculosis drugs by the cultural method.
-In the absence of resistance to rifampicin using the molecular method, the phenotypic sensitivity of MBT is determined by the method of proportions to streptomycin, isoniazid , rifampicin , ethambutol or by the method of proportions to streptomycin, isoniazid , rifampicin , ethambutol or by the method of mBT is determined by the method of proportions to streptomycin, isoniazid , rifampicin , ethambutol , moxifloxacin , ethionamide / prothionamide , capreomycin , kanamycin , amikacin .
+In the absence of resistance to rifampicin using the molecular method, the phenotypic sensitivity of MBT is determined by the method of absolute concentrations to streptomycin, isoniazid, rifampicin, ethambutol or by the method of proportions to streptomycin, isoniazid, rifampicin, ethambutol, pyrazinamide.
+When detecting resistance to rifampicin by the molecular method, the phenotypic sensitivity of MBT is determined by the method of proportions, at least to levofloxacin, moxifloxacin, ethionamide / prothionamide, capreomycin, kanamycin, amikacin.